 If an insurer's capital falls below certain specified levels, insurance state regulators have the statutory authority to take certain actions and impose certain controls.
 Depending on the financial state of an insurer, it might eventually be placed into receivership, rehabilitation or even liquidation proceedings.
-Insurer insolvency proceedings are handled under state insurance laws and under the jurisdiction of state courts.
+Insurer insolvency proceedings are handled under state insurance laws and under the jurisdiction of state courts, not under the US Bankruptcy Code.